skn3/whereto/README.md

 app.listen(8080)
 ```

-You can also add an additional options object to your whereTo call.
+You can also add an options object to your whereTo call.
 These options will get passed as the 4th parameter in your express middleware.

-WhereTo allows you to pass in a functions as well.
-If you pass in a function it will be called directly, any options you provided will be delivered to the 4th paramter.
+WhereTo allows you to pass a function instead of an object describing your request methods.
+If you pass in a function it will be called directly, any options you provided will be delivered to the 4th parameter.

 ```js
 var express = require('express');